cran-task-views/MissingData/MissingData.md

 -   *Tests of the MAR assumption (versus the MCAR assumption)*: Little's test for the MCAR assumption is implemented in `r pkg("misty")`.
-Other approaches are also available elsewhere: `r pkg("RBtest")` proposes a regression based approach to test for missing data mechanisms and `r pkg("samon")` performs sensitivity analysis in clinical trials to check the relevance of the MAR assumption.
+Other approaches are also available elsewhere: `r pkg("RBtest")` proposes a regression based approach to test for missing data mechanisms.
     In addition, `r pkg("isni")` tests sensitivity to the ignorability assumption by computing the index of local sensitivity to nonignorability.
 -   *Evaluation*: `r pkg("missCompare")` and `r pkg("missMethods")` offer an